-St John’s United Reformed Church, Orpington
+Welcome to St John’s United Reformed Church, Orpington

-Our Scouting and Guiding groups include: Beavers, Cubs, Scouts for the boys and Rainbows, Brownies, Guides for the girls.
-A popular Explorers group offers a programme for adolescents and young adults, with an emphasis on personal challenge and adventure.
+Our Scouting and Guiding groups include: Beavers, Cubs, Scouts for the boys; Rainbows, Brownies, Guides for the girls and our Explorers group offers a programme for adolescents and young adults, with an emphasis on personal challenge and adventure.